Skip to main content

 Changes do not appear in Bricks Builder

-Where is the configuration file on Windows?
+Where is the Claude Desktop configuration file?

 JSON syntax error in configuration file